aselshall/eds/HW/HW3_Pandas.md

 </table>

 #### Task 4.
 LLM usage (5 points)
-This section highlights the integration of advanced AI technologies in data analysis workflows and showcases your ability to leverage cutting-edge tools for effective problem-solving.
+Highlight the integration of advanced AI technologies in data analysis workflows and showcases your ability to leverage cutting-edge tools for effective problem-solving.
 In this section, document the specific instances where you utilized a Large Language Model (LLM) such as GPT-3.5 for problem-solving during this assignment and discuss your overall experience of using LLM.
 <table>
     <thead>
         <tr>